n-j-91/rpm_backup/README.md

 # Author Nayanajith Chandradasa
 # Date: 2017-10-29

-This script will archive any rpms which are older than a specified time period to a backup location.
+This script will archive any rpms to a backup location, which are older than a specified time period.

 You can also define a value for minimum number of rpms to be retained at the original repository.